Nuhayd12/Project1/README.md

 # Usage
 After installing the required libraries, you can start using the translation model.

 **Prepare your dataset**: Ensure you have your dataset in the correct format.
-The dataset should be a tab-separated file containing English sentences in one column and their corresponding German translations in the second.
+The dataset should be a tab-separated file containing English sentences in one column and their corresponding Spanish translations in the second.
 (I have replaced the actual dataset with partial dummy data)

 **Clean and preprocess the data**: Run the provided data cleaning script to prepare the dataset for training.

 **Train the model**: Use the training script to train the sequence-to-sequence model for translation.

-**Predict translations**: Once the model is trained, you can use the prediction script to translate English sentences to German.
+**Predict translations**: Once the model is trained, you can use the prediction script to translate English sentences.

 # Training